 OUR PATIENTS ARE SAYING ABOUT US

-Dr. Tary is the Myopia Control Eye Doctor at Rosen Optometry.
+Dr. Tary is the Myopia Management (or Control) Eye Doctor at Rosen Optometry.
 She is proud to provide the highest quality pediatric eye care for patients in St. Louis, Missouri.

 Dr. Ashley Tary was born and raised in the St. Louis area.
 When she decided to pursue her passion for optometry, she chose to attend the University of Missouri-St. Louis where she enrolled in the 3+4 accelerated program.
 She graduated in 2014 with honors.
 Dr. Tary is currently a member of the American Optometric Association, Missouri Optometric Association, and St. Louis Optometric Society.